 3 Jokers per Deck: With this custom rule there is one more Joker per deck.

 Alliance: In a game of four, Canasta is played with alliances or teams.
 Two players form one team.
-The teams remain throughout the table over all the played rounds.
-In our Canasta Palace your ally is placed in the top center of your screen and marked blue.
+The teams remain throughout all played rounds at the table.
+In our Canasta Palace, your ally is placed in the top center of your screen and marked blue.
 Players of an alliance or team share their melds and scores.

-Black Threes: Black threes can be used as block cards.
-Placed on the discard pile they prevent the next player to draw from or pick up the discard pile.
+Black Threes (Cards): Black threes can be used as block cards.
+Placed on the discard pile, they prevent the next player from drawing from or picking up the discard pile.
 Black threes can only be played in melds when going out.

 Bonus Cards: These are cards with no function beyond dealing bonus points.
 In Canasta red threes are bonus cards.
-Whenever a player receives a red three it is automatically revealed on the playing field.
+Whenever a player receives a red three, it is automatically revealed on the playing field.
 The player receives a supplement card.
-Red threes score 100 points.
-These cannot be included in the first meld.
+Red threes score 100 points, which cannot be included in the first meld.
 If one party gains all red threes, they receive 400 additional points.
 If a team hasn’t played any melds by the end of the round, all points for red threes turn into negative points.

 Canasta: It’s the name of the game and one of its key elements at the same time.
-A natural canasta consists of at least seven cards of same rank.
-If wild cards are used it is a mixed canasta.
+A natural canasta consists of at least seven cards of the same rank.
+If wild cards are used, it is a mixed canasta.

 Discard Pile: The cards discarded at the end of each player’s turn are collected here.

-Finisher: The player who wants to go out.
+Finisher: This is the player who wants to go out.

 First meld: Each party’s first meld of a round must reach a minimum score.